powerbox1000/free-fonts/README.md

 ## Bug reports

 Free Fonts is on beta and we would be happy if you reported any issues on github.

+## Contribute

+Sending in fonts is our favorite way for contributes, but you can report bugs too.